 Most especially, it’s huge without the gym meat market type of feel that I hate, and without the openness of just one giant room to workout.
 As an additional incentive, kids 12 and over can utilize the gym, with the exception of the weight room.
 All for free.
 I will definitely come back, with my husband, and kids.

 My background plays a part

 Historically speaking, throughout the generations, my family has never put fitness on top of the goal board.
-I belong to the first generation in our blood line that actually exercise.
-Because I have no model to go by growing up to teach me, exercising is a hit or miss for me because I don’t know how to start it correctly.
-I’m learning.
-Given my family background, growing up not seeing focus on health and fitness, it’s no wonder why exercise is not big on me.
-I like being active, just not specifically exercising to get fit.
-I’m more creative with my “exercise” regimen.
+I belong to the first generation in our blood line that intentionally make time to exercise.
+Because I have no model follow, exercising is a hit or miss for me because I don’t know how to start it correctly.
+However, I capable of learning.
+There is progress.

 My chosen activity today

 I’ve visited gyms before in the past; but I lacked the incentive to drive myself there.
 But, if I ever get there, I maximize my time and really try to get a workout.
 However, whenever given the opportunity, I much prefer to workout outdoors.
 After scoping the place out, I headed for the rowing equipments.
 I’ve always wanted to try it but a bit intimidated with people looking at me.